ibm-cloud-docs/apps/ts_apps.md

 When you scroll your mouse over the **INSTANCES** or **MEMORY QUOTA** fields on the runtime pane, the values change.
 This behavior is by design.
 However, you're prompted to save the memory or instance settings before you go to another page.
 {: tsCauses}

-Close the message dialog, and click **RESET** in your runtime pane.
+Close the message window, and click **RESET** in your runtime pane.
 {: tsResolve}

 ## Automatic failover between {{site.data.keyword.cloud_notm}} regions isn't available